evanx/cryptoserver/README.md

 ```

-Incidently, if the environment variable `ENV_TYPE` is set `PRODUCTION,` then we validate the secret "complexity" and throw an error "insufficient complexity," when custodians submit secrets for key generation.
+Incidently, if in a production environment, then we validate the secret "complexity," when custodians submit secrets for key generation.
+It should contain digits, uppercase, lowercase and punctuation, and be at least 12 characters long.

 The following illustrates a data-encrypting key (DEK) saved in Redis, protected by multiple custodians using split-knowledge secrets.
 The concatenated clear-text secrets of a duo of custodians is used to derive the key-encrypting key (KEK) using PBKDF2.